-Who in their right-mind; who has continuously been engaged in a nearly 7-year brain-ear-throat-tumor-battle leaving him disabled; who has also successfully fended-off spinal meningitis and multiple-cancer diagnoses prompting successful radio-activity treatment in the form of Brachy-therapy; who has survived two full-on craniotomies, a fusion and proton therapy; and who has stopped breathing at least once; resuscitated by the on-duty STAT doc employing a bedside-emergency tracheotomy; who woke up from anesthesia in the ICU after his second craniotomy; with no clue where he was; hallucinating that all the on-duty medical personnel were dressed as clowns; so he remembers thinking-oh perfect-kidnapped by a Circus-Clown group; convinced he would be forced to lead a life of performing under duress under a humongous tent while plotting the great escape from clown captivity in humongous shoes; could possibly refer to himself as: the luckiest Montanan alive?
+Who in their right-mind; who has continuously been engaged in a nearly decade long brain-ear-throat-tumor-battle leaving him disabled; who has also successfully fended-off spinal meningitis and multiple-cancer diagnoses prompting successful radiation treatment in the form of Brachy-therapy; who has survived two full-on craniotomies, a fusion and 30-days of proton therapy; and who has stopped breathing at least once; resuscitated by the on-duty STAT doc employing a bedside-emergency tracheotomy; who woke up from anesthesia in the ICU after his second craniotomy; with no clue where he was; hallucinating that all the on-duty medical personnel were dressed as clowns; so he remembers thinking-oh perfect-kidnapped by a Circus-Clown group; convinced he would be forced to lead a life of performing under duress under a humongous tent while plotting the great escape from clown captivity in humongous shoes; could possibly refer to himself as: the luckiest Montanan alive?

 Meet my life-long buddy; the exceedingly private, counter-intuitive observer, thinker, planner, executor, leader, straight-talker, bully-hater; inveterate-pragmatic-goal-setter and husband to his first wife of 40+ years; and still one of the funniest/frustrating people in the room…fondly known by many of us simply as: Tc.
 This website welcome may seem long on Tc and short on RAiLBAK; probably because I’m only masquerading as the welcome writer when really I’m the voice tor Tc.
 Why?
 Because one of the more notable of Tc’s casualties from his 7-year brain tumor war is he lost the battle of his voice and I don’t mean in the sense of that well-used colloquialism: he lost his voice…I mean permanent.
 And since you RAiLBAK Readers will never hear Tc describe the development of the RAiLBAK characters and the GR8 characteristics you need to succeed in life; at some book signing; I thought this welcome would be the perfect forum to memorialize Tc’s life’s work-adventures…which evolved into becoming a major influence on forming the basis for Tc’s character-driven, creative literary works.
 I can assure you readers it’s extremely brief compared to even the abridged version of the adventures Tc has experienced in his life’s work and family life; which form the foundation of his 40+ year literary endeavors.
 As Tc says: Back Story to follow.